FigureTechnologies/validation-oracle-libs/README.md

 create a [PbClient](https://github.com/provenance-io/pb-grpc-client-kotlin/blob/main/src/main/kotlin/io/provenance/client/grpc/PbClient.kt).
 The `PbClient` comes pre-bundled with the client artifact, when imported.
 The `PbClient` controls which provenance instance the application is communicating with, and, importantly, the provenance instance to which the Validation Oracle smart contract is deployed.
-Then, with the `PbClient` instance, create your `ACClient`.
+Then, with the `PbClient` instance, create your `VOClient`.

 #### Example: